-The Rambler is heading this way with an ETA of Spring 2022.
+The Rambler is heading this way with an ETA of July 2022.
 In short – 3 sizes (52, 54, 57) big clearance, big brakes, super-capable drop bar machine to lay waste to all those gravelly lightweights

 Out of stock

 This is where we talk about the Rambler, the most honking stonking drop-bar dirt-bike this side of wherever.
 It’s a machine for all occasions, and in honour of the most well-worn cycling cliché of all time, it’s a bike that does it all.
 There, I said it and I can’t take it back.
 But seriously, it’s a bit of a ripper.

 But I bet you have questions!
 So here are some answers to the obvious ones to help you make an informed choice.

 Q – What size should I buy?